If you’re planning to drive to your next vacation destination, here are some tips to make your trip as cost-effective as possible.

 3. Use Credit Cards With Rewards

 If you have to swipe your card for expenses, try to get something in return.
-Use credit cards with cash-back rewards and other perks.
+Use credit cards with cash back and other perks to earn rewards on your purchases on the road.

-If you’re going to be on the road for a while, it’s a good idea to pack a few snacks.
+If you’re going to be on the road for a while, it’s a good idea to pack a few snacks and beverages.
 Nothing too complicated and messy (no barbecue ribs or ginormous tacos that spill into your lap), so as not to distract your driving.
-This will not only save you and your family some pretty nice cash, it will also save you time.
+Packing a meal can save you both time and money.

 5. Download Some Restaurant Apps

 If you choose not to pack your own food, you likely will opt to pull over and grab a burger or something similar from a fast-food chain.
-There’s nothing wrong with that, but why not save money doing it?
-The BK mobile app has several coupons, including a buy-one-Whopper-get-one-free deal.
-The McDonald’s app has weekly deals, including a free McCafe with purchase.
+There’s nothing wrong with that, so why not save money doing it?
+Here’s a list from Clark Deals with free food deals.

 6. Avoid Toll Roads